woodbb/sudoadmin/README.md

 git clone https://github.com/woodbb/sudoadmin

 Then you can run podman-start.sh or docker-start.sh, depending on your runtime engine of choice.
-You will be prompted for a password, this will be the password you log into the web interface with.
+You can take the defaults, but you will be prompted for a password - this will be the password you log into the web interface with.
 Once the images start, head to http://localhost:8000 and login as

 Username: admin